QuanPhanguyen/Abyss-Odyssey/content/Giskenroc/Factions/Kyezenthue (Dark)/index.md

 ---
 title: Kyezenthue (Dark)
 ---
-The Kyezenthue is what occurs when the business sector is left unchecked for too long and when its "business" is composed of mortal lives.
+The Kyezenthue is what occurs when the business sector is left unchecked for too long and when its "business" deals with mortal lives.
 It's the financial, academic, and mechanical sector of the kingdom.
 A coalition of hundreds of groups focused on specific matters, vying for funding from those who believe in their goal.
 Many would rather test their luck out on expeditions in unknown biomes than deal with the cut-throat nature of Kyezenthue.

 After a disastrous implosion in 166 LM that wiped out an entire residential square, the kingdom finally put an end to the grassroots organization style of the Kyezenthue and recognized it as an official sector of the kingdom, granting it public privileges and regulations.
 From then on, no more lives were unnecessarily lost.
 They were instead volunteered to be lost.